housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 * They are **progressive**, meaning that they work for every user in every browser
 * Although they may provide a mobile-like experience, they are **responsive** and work on every device and screen size
-* Push notifications, background syncing and offline capability are all features that can be included
+* [Push notifications](https://developers.google.com/web/fundamentals/getting-started/codelabs/push-notifications/) and [offline support](https://developers.google.com/web/fundamentals/getting-started/codelabs/offline/) are both features that can be included
 * They can be **installed** to the home screen of your device
 * They can be accessed directly with just a URL